 Are you covered if something happens at your hospo business?

 Learn more about AAMI's Public Liability Insurance (link below)

 Insurance is issued by AAI ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.

 Read the Product Disclosure Statement before buying this insurance.

 AAMI Does.
 Lucky you're with AAMI.

-- AAMI Business Insurance is issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
+- AAMI Business Insurance is issued by AAI Limited ABN 48 005 297 807 trading as AAMI Business Insurance.
 Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
 Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
 The Target Market Determination is also available.